aaronosher/first-portfolio/README.md

 `target` and `href` are used by the `a` tag to denote the hyperlink reference (href), which is where the link should take you. `target` indicates where the link should be opened.
 We won't usually use this for links to pages on our own website, but it's common to set it to `_blank` when you want to open up the link in a new window or tab, e.g. for external sites.

 `id` and `class` are used for referencing your element. `id`s must be unique, weheras `class` can be the same for multiple elements.
-We primarily use these for setting styles from a stylesheet, but may also use them when selecting the element using JavaScript (whcih is outside the scope of this workshop).
+We primarily use these for setting styles from a stylesheet, but may also use them when selecting the element using JavaScript (which is outside the scope of this workshop).

 Attributes are added to an element by adding a space after the tag name and then using the `attribute="value"` syntax e.g. `<img src="something.jpg">`.